-Rohingya refugees testified class action lawsuits seeking over $150 billion in damages from Meta, formerly Facebook, for its role in fueling the Rohingya genocide in Myanmar (Myanmar, Rohingya).
+Rohingya refugees have filed two lawsuits seeking more than $ 150 billion in damages from Meta, formerly Facebook, for its role in sparking the Rohingya genocide in Myanmar (Myanmar, Rohingya).

 The Rohingya are a Muslim minority historically found in present-day Myanmar, but have faced persecution and human rights abuses by the local government and extremist Buddhists in the country.